East Croydon station: Platforms

 There are 3 Tram platforms.
 Platform 1 is used for trams towards Elmers End, Beckenham Junction and New Addington.
-Platform 2 is not used although some trams may stop at this platform, mainly is used for trams which are on diversion and terminate at East Croydon occasionally.
-Platform 3 is used for trams towards Wimbledon and West Croydon(loop).
+Platform 2 is not routinely used although some trams may stop at this platform, mainly is used for trams which are on diversion and terminate at East Croydon occasionally.
+Platform 3 is used for trams towards Wimbledon and West Croydon (loop).

 Former services

 Services from London Bridge to Tunbridge Wells via Redhill were operated by Southeastern until December 2008, when they were transferred to Southern and curtailed at Tonbridge.
 In 2018, Southern withdrew the Victoria to Tonbridge via Redhill service, instead opting to run an hourly shuttle between Redhill and Tonbridge.